Sitecore/jss/docs/data/routes/docs/techniques/ssr/sitecore-experience-edge/en.md

    - Supports the Experience Edge GraphQL schema.

-   > You will need to update your application's GraphQL components and queries to be compatible with the Experience Edge schema.
+   > JSS applications, except those based on Next.js, still use  the legacy/non-Edge GraphQL schema.
+You will need to update your application's GraphQL components and queries to be compatible with the Experience Edge schema.
 See the [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) component and [the associated GraphQL query](https://github.com/Sitecore/jss/blob/dev/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.graphql) in the Next.js sample application.

    - Provides the `SITECORE_API_KEY`.
 The `GraphQLRequestClient` uses the API key to set the `sc_apikey` header for authentication on both the Sitecore XM Edge schema and Sitecore Experience Edge.